LavanyaSrini/Human-Sketch/README.md

-Use Google colab to run this file.
+Use Google Colab to run this file.
+Notebook Settings: GPU or TPU